Missing links prediction: comparing machine learning with physics-rooted approaches: Results

 All results are shown in figure~\ref{fig:EMID_hbars}.
 Overall, the larger sparsity of the system under consideration leads to TPR and JI scores that are lower than the ones obtained when analysing the WTW; in the case of eMID, in fact, reproducing the $1$s is (much) more difficult than reproducing the $0$s: as a consequence, a (much) worse performance on the number of true positives than on the number of true negatives is expected.
 As for the WTW, however, each `endogenous' instance of the GBDT performs in a way that is comparable to the one of its purely structural, white-box counterpart, especially for what concerns the CM and the fit2SM - although the sparsity of eMID lets the CL perform as well as the CM and the fit2SM.

-All the aforementioned exercises on eMID have been carried out by randomly selecting the $20\%$ of links $10$ times to populate $\mathcal{E}^{miss}$ and generate $\mathcal{E}^{obs}=\mathcal{E}\setminus\mathcal{E}^{miss}$ - each statistical indicator has, then, been averaged over such samples: the results we have obtained for a different aggregation level are shown in Appendix~\hyperlink{AppB}{B}.
-As can be appreciated, very similar results to the ones characterising the yearly aggregation level are obtained.
+All the aforementioned exercises on eMID have been carried out by randomly selecting the $20\%$ of links $30$ times to populate $\mathcal{E}^{miss}$ and generate $\mathcal{E}^{obs}=\mathcal{E}\setminus\mathcal{E}^{miss}$ - each statistical indicator has, then, been averaged over such samples: the results we have obtained for a different aggregation level, as well as for a different indicator, namely AUPRC, are shown in Appendix~\hyperlink{AppB}{B}.
+As can be appreciated, very similar results to the ones characterising the yearly aggregation level are obtained, with the only exception of the AUPRC, which appears to be sensitive to the configuration density.